-World leader in the mobile gaming industry, Kabam, used Google Search and YouTube to help launch Marvel Contest of Champions to the Asia Pacific market, gaining millions of dollars in revenue in under a year and a top 10 placement in the market’s download charts.
+World leader in the mobile gaming industry, Kabam, used Google Search and YouTube to help launch Marvel Contest of Champions to the Asia Pacific market, gaining millions of dollars in revenue in under a year and a top 10 position in the market’s download charts.

 Since its launch in 2006, Kabam has grown to be one of the world’s leading providers of mobile games.
 The launch of Marvel Contest of Champions saw it become the company’s most popular game with over 100 million downloads.

 Calling all (super) heroes

 The expansion strategy deployed by the Google team allowed for a quick, effective scaling of the game in all markets.
 YouTube proved to be the strongest driver of the launch downloads for Marvel Contest of Champions in terms of volume and high-quality users.
-As a result, the game reached top 10 in the download charts for its category on both iOS and Android in the focus markets.
+As a result, the game reached the top 10 in the download charts for its category on both iOS and Android in the focus-markets.

 Focusing on core strengths